HackmichNet/AzRanger/README.md

 ## Usage

 ```
-  -u, --username    Specify the Username.
+ -u, --username       Specify the username.
   -p, --password       Specifiy the password.
   --proxy              Specifiy a proxy.
   --debug              Enable verbose logging.
   --logfile            Set the logfile path.
   --audit              Perform an audit against your tenant.
   --dumpall            Dump all information the tools gather into JSON.
-  --dumpsettings    Dump all the tenant settings the tool gathers into JSON.
+  --dumpsettings       Dump all tenant settings the tool gathers into JSON.
   --outfile            File to write.
+  --writeallresults    Write all results to console.
+Can result in a very large output.
   --help               Display this help screen.
   --version            Display version information.
 ```

 When you run it without --username and --password, then an interactive logon will be performed.

 ## Prerequisites

-The user should have the Role "Global Reader" assigned.
+The user must have the Role "Global Reader" or "Global Admin" assigned.

+## Future plans

+* Add more checks for M365
+* Crawl and check Azure Resources
+* Parallelize requests for crawling